Costa365/Notes/gitnotes.md

 git branch –vv
 ```

-Merge – creates a commit with 2 par
+Merge – creates a commit which ties together the 2 branches - non-destructive, everything is intact
 Rebase - Instead of merging, which creates new commit with 2 parents – just replay changes on top of common ancestor
 * Difficult when there are big differences between branches
 * Creates a patch file